microEYE DISCOVERY is now a complete MACRO and MICRO scopic device!

 60x, 150x, 300x and 600x.

 Different specimens may need different magnifications.
-For example, 60x is great for checking out all the life in a drop of pond water; 150x could show you the detail in tissue sections; diatoms look amazing at 300x or 600x and if blood cells interest you, 600x is a good magnification to choose.
+For example, 60x is great for checking out all the life in a drop of pond water; 150x could show you the detail in tissue sections; diatoms look amazing at 300x or 600x and if blood cells interest you, 300x or 600x are good magnifications to choose.
 Remember, the highest magnification is not always the best, it all depends upon what you are looking at.

 Transmitted light (light passing through the specimen) is the recommended method for observing most specimens on microscope slides and cavity slides.
 Our Universal Plinth is used with the Micro Attachment to provide this illumination.